harbaum/galagino/hardware/cabinet/README.md

 speaker to part 12 and the coin button to part 6).
 The LED stripe comes with adhesive tape and sticks to its wooden part 9.

-The [transparent plasic part for the marquee](../marquee) as well as the [control board](../controlboard) and the [coin button](../coinbutton) are 3d printed and are either screwed to the plywood parts 6 and 12 or use the same 3mm flanges and are inserted
+The [transparent plastic part for the marquee](../marquee) as well as the [control board](../controlboard) and the [coin button](../coinbutton) are 3d printed and are either screwed to the plywood parts 6 and 12 or use the same 3mm flanges and are inserted